WICG/aom/reference-delegate-explainer.md

 This component is a wrapper around `<div role="listbox">` and the `<div role="option">` items inside.

-1. It delegates all references _except_ `aria-activedescendant` to the `<div role="listbox">` using `referenceDelegate`.
+1. It sets `<div role="listbox">` as the reference target for all references _except_ `aria-activedescendant`.
-2. It has a custom attribute `activeitem`, which is used to control which item gets the `aria-activedescendant` delegation using `referenceDelegateMap`.
+2. It has a custom attribute `activeitem`, which is used to control which item gets the `aria-activedescendant` delegation using `referenceTargetMap`.
 This lets the parent component control the active item.

 ```js
 customElements.define("fancy-listbox",